AnupPainuly/Network_Anomaly_Detection_System/README.md

 ## Implementation Steps

-The implementation phase consists of 5 steps:

 ### 1. Pre-processing

 This step consists of a single file (data_preprocessing.ipynb).
-To use this program, place the dataset [source](https://www.unb.ca/cic/datasets/ids-2017.html) files in the "CSVs" folder at the same location as the program.
+To use this program, place the [data](https://www.unb.ca/cic/datasets/ids-2017.html) files in the "CSVs" folder at the same location as the program.

 After executing this file, a file named "all_data.csv" will be created, which is a prerequisite for the other steps.